jesusalc/pizza_django_rest_python/README.md

 ## Hooks

-    There is pre-commit hook that runs ruff
+    There is pre-commit hook that runs ruff instead of flake8